MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 For starters, assuming you already have python on ci/cd and your local machine, you will need the following bare minimum PyPI dependencies installed as well.

-1. pyspark - we can just install this without requiring to install Apache Spark separately
+1. pyspark - we can install this without requiring to install Apache Spark separately
 2. delta-spark
 3. pytest - alternatively, use unittest which is an in-built standard Python library